A collection of submunitions are piled in a grassy area in Laos

 What does the Convention on Cluster Munitions say?

 The Convention on Cluster Munitions (Oslo Convention) entered into force in August 2010.
-As of February 2021, it has been joined by 123 States.
-The Convention bans the use, production, trade, and stockpiling of cluster bombs.
-It also requires States parties to provide victim assistance and to clear contaminated areas.
-For more information on cluster munitions, visit the website of the Landmine and Cluster Munition Monitor.
+It has been signed by 119 States.
+The Convention bans the use, production, trade and stockpiling of cluster bombs.
+It also requires States Parties to provide victim assistance and to clear contaminated areas.